fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 > Determine whether a given word (or string) is an isogram using JavasScript.
 An isogram is a word without duplicate letters.

-In the scope of technical challenges, this is one of the simpler ones im my opinion because the algorithim doesn't stray far from the realm of simple human reasoning:
+The algorithim I'd use here doesn't stray far from the realm of simple human reasoning:

-> Go through the letters.
-If you haven't seen a letter before, indicate that you've seen it.
-If you happen upon any letter twice, then it's not an isogram.
-Otherwise, it's an isogram.
+* Go through the letters.
+* If you haven't seen a letter before...
+  * ...indicate that you've seen it.
+* If you happen upon any letter twice...
+  * ...then it's not an isogram.
+* Otherwise, it's an isogram.

-So of course you'd write something like this:
+So of course one would write something like this:

 ```javascript
 i=s=>s.split('').reduce((m,l)=>m&&m[l]!==true?m[l]=true&&m:false,{})